vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

     --no-audio-multistreams         Only one audio stream is downloaded for each output file (default)
-    --prefer-free-formats           Prefer video formats with free containers over non-free ones of the same quality.
+    --prefer-free-formats           Prefer video formats with free containers over non-free ones of same quality.
 Use with "-S ext" to strictly prefer free containers irrespective of quality
     --no-prefer-free-formats        Don't give any special preference to free containers (default)
     --check-formats                 Make sure formats are selected only from